JaredStemper/Scylla/README.md

 classic guide is [tmuxcheatsheet.com](tmuxcheatsheet.com).

-__Note__: A provided Tmux configuration file is automatically provided for quality of life / ease of access.
+__Note__: A provided Tmux configuration file is automatically provided for quality of life / ease of access (found [here](./tmux.conf)).
 It is strongly recommended to read through the provided configuration file.

 Pro tips:
 * The prefix key with default config is `Ctrl+b`